-The first thing that comes to my mind while thinking about parenting is safety and security that parents are duty-bound to instill in their children, followed by teaching children to be honest, responsible, independent and have balanced use of heart and mind.
+The first thing that comes to my mind while thinking about parenting is safety and security that parents are duty-bound to instill in their children, followed by teaching children to be honest, responsible, independent and to have balanced use of heart and mind.
 Let’s look at these elements in detail.

 Should we fear or respect God?
 I am not at all comfortable with the phrase: God-fearing.
 I prefer God-respecting to God-fearing because there is no love where there is fear.
 As our children grow up, the first thing we usually do is to instill fear in them by telling them to be God-fearing.
 If children are to fear God, whom else should they not be fearful of?
 As a parent who wants to instill safety and security in his/her children, the parent’s first priority should be to teach children to not fear God but respect Him.
 God-respecting should give way to God-fearing.
 Once this holy-fear is replaced by holy-respect in the ecosystem of upbringing, children will be respectfully daring to question and learn without fear.